Washington Research Foundation

 Series B in 2017

-Phytelligence, Inc. is an agricultural biotechnology company that specializes in growing and providing high-quality plants and innovative solutions for growers, nurseries, and horticultural experts.
-Founded in 2012 and based in Pullman, Washington, the company offers a range of tissue-cultured plantlets, including varieties of pear, apple, cherry, grape, and strawberry, all free from diseases, viruses, and pests.
-Phytelligence also provides custom genetic analysis services to evaluate the genetic similarities and differences among closely related plant samples.
-Its advanced propagation and quality control processes ensure that clients receive genetically confirmed plants that are healthy and ready for planting, ultimately enhancing productivity and quality in crop production.
+Phytelligence, Inc. is an agricultural biotechnology company that specializes in the cultivation and provision of disease-free plants and innovative solutions for growers, nurseries, and horticultural experts.
+Founded in 2012 and based in Pullman, Washington, the company offers a diverse range of tissue-cultured plantlets, including pear, apple, cherry, sweet cherry, grape, and strawberry.
+Phytelligence utilizes advanced propagation techniques and genetic analysis services to ensure the high quality and genetic integrity of its plants, enabling clients to achieve greater profitability through improved speed to harvest and reduced input costs.
+Its product portfolio also includes various series of rootstocks, such as the Geneva, Gisela, and Krymsk series, contributing to healthier and more resilient crops.

 Arzeda